De-Sinicization

-De-Sinicization (de + Sinicization) is a process of eliminating or reducing Chinese cultural elements, identity, or consciousness from a society or nation.
-In modern contexts, it is often used in tandem with decolonization and contrasted to the assimilation process of Sinicization.
+De-Sinicization is a process of eliminating or reducing Han Chinese cultural elements, identity, or consciousness from a society or nation.
+In modern contexts, it is often contrasted with the assimilation process of Sinicization.

 The term has its roots in attempts by ethnic Han to acculturate themselves and adopt non-Han customs, although it is now most frequently used to describe attempts by foreign countries to resist or undo over-reaching Chinese influence.

 In Taiwan, since 1987, de-Sinicization has been a political movement to reverse the Sinicization policies of the Chinese Nationalist Party after 1947, which many proponents allege created an environment of prejudice and racism against the local Taiwanese Hokkien and indigenous Taiwanese population, as well as acknowledge the indigenous and multicultural character of the island of Taiwan.
 In Hong Kong, the term is generally associated with movements that resist centralized control of Hong Kong by the Chinese Communist Party.
 In North Korea and South Korea, de-Sinicization manifests itself as an opposition to Hanja or words of Chinese origin.